-The de minimis tax rule states that if a discount is less than 0.25% per year – between the time purchased and maturity – the discount is considered to be too small and will be tax-exempt.
+The de minimis tax rule states that if a discount is less than 0.25% per year between the time purchased and maturity, the discount is considered too small and tax-exempt.

 Capital Gain Tax vs. Ordinary Income Tax

-Capital Gains Tax (CGT): The capital gains tax is a form of tax that is applied when profit is gained from the sale of non-inventory assets such as bonds and property.
-In the U.S., short-term capital gains (assets purchased and sold within a year) are taxed more heavily than ordinary income tax.
+Capital Gains Tax (CGT): The capital gains tax is a form of tax applied when profit is gained from the sale of non-inventory assets such as bonds and property.
+In the U.S., short-term capital gains (assets purchased and sold within a year) are taxed the same as ordinary income tax and more heavily than long-term capital gains.

-Ordinary Income Tax: The ordinary income tax is a form of tax that is applied to a variety of items such as salaries, wages, commission, etc. Apart from the basic forms of income, ordinary income tax can be applied to dividends, partnerships, royalties, and even gambling winnings.
+Ordinary Income Tax: The ordinary income tax is a form of tax applied to a variety of items, such as salaries, wages, commissions, etc. Apart from the basic forms of income, ordinary income tax can be applied to dividends, partnerships, royalties, and even gambling winnings.

 How to Determine which Form of Tax is Paid

-Below are the mathematical steps needed to be taken when determining if a bond is subject to capital gain tax or ordinary income tax with regards to the de minimis rule.
+Below are the mathematical steps needed to be taken when determining if a bond is subject to capital gain tax or ordinary income tax regarding the de minimis rule.